mmomtchev/Forez/README.md

 A very notable fact is that Guy III is referred as "Guillaume, Count of Nevers" in [#2], page 5 - a title he definitely did not hold as this title came in possession to the Forez family following the 1226 marriage of his son, Guy IV.

 It shall also be noted that Eude (Odo) of Nevers, the next count of Nevers following the will of Princess Mahault (Matilda), also died in Acre - in 1265 or 1266 ([#2], page 176) - which means that there might be confusion between the two.
-There is also an earlier Guy de Nevers, who also died in Acre in 1167.
+There is also an earlier Guy of Nevers, who also died in Acre in 1167.

 ### Count Guigues (Guy) IV of Forez and Nevers (after 1226)